 ‘[the girls speak to each other via the common tongue]: Feather or a Rock’ by Ellen Welcker was published in 2017 in Spiral Orb.
-The free verse poem is composed of twenty-one lines which are spatial arranged via couplets and single words or short phrases.
-The text of of the poem appears scattered on the page.
+The free-verse poem is composed of twenty-one lines which are spatially arranged via couplets and single words or short phrases.
+The text of the poem appears scattered on the page.
 It begins at the traditional left-hand corner and then moves back and forth from the right side to the left.
-Eventually the text degrades into one, two, or three word lines.
+Eventually, the text degrades into one, two, or three-word lines.

 These moments stick towards the central portion of the page are more spontaneous.
 They seem to come from the speakers without prior planning.
 This choice allows a reader to connect more intimately with the message the poet is trying to convey.
 It is as if her speaker, or speakers, (as will become clear), are engaging with the reader on a personal level.

-It is clear from the beginning who intended listener of the poem is.
+It is clear from the beginning who the intended listener of the poem is.
 This certainty comes from the conversational element of the text.
 The words on the left-hand side come from one speaker, and the right, from another.
-These two women are struggling with one or more aspect of their live.
-It it through the text that the speakers hopes to remind one another of their strengths and power in the world.
+These two women are struggling with one or more aspects of their life.
+It is through the text that the speakers hope to remind one another of their strengths and power in the world.

-In the title Welcker refers to the act of girls speaking to “each other via the common tongue.”
+In the title, Welcker refers to the act of girls speaking to “each other via the common tongue.”
 This statement is likely a reference to what her speakers are trying to accomplish.
 The motivations, compliments, and encouragements are meant for one another but also for every girl in need of encouragement from one of her peers.
 ‘Feather or a Rock’ first traces through the various ways girls and women judge themselves.
 It continues on to replace these expectations with encouragements.
 The poem concludes with a liberating and elevating compliment meant to transcend the mundanity of societal pressures.
 As well as a determination of why women are in the situation they are in.
-You can read the full poem here.

 Summary of [the girls speak to each other via the common tongue]: Feather or a Rock

 The poem begins with the speakers stating two factors that make their lives hard to understand and navigate.
-There is an ever present choice between loving and/or being a “feather or a rock.”
-The poem continues with the two complimenting one another and strength they maintain to get through everyday life.
-Eventually the second speaker refers to life as being filled with “persistent dread.”
+There is an ever-present choice between loving and/or being a “feather or a rock.”
+The poem continues with the two complementing one another and the strength they maintain to get through everyday life.
+Eventually, the second speaker refers to life as being filled with “persistent dread.”
 The darkness of this moment is offset with playful banter between the two.

 The poem concludes with the first speaker referencing “martial law” and the Garden of Eden as the source of many of their problems.